avive/karmacoin-docs/versioned_docs/version-0.1.0/testnet/validator.md

 Alternatively, you can clone the Karmachain open source Github repo and build a docker image directly from source code.
 To do so, git check out the code from the [release tag](https://github.com/karma-coin/karmachain/tree/v0.2.0), build a local docker image and modify the docker run command below to use your local image instead of the dockerhub one.

+1. Install docker for your platform of choice.

-1. Copy the command below to a text editor.
+2. Copy the command below to a text editor.

 ```bash
 sudo docker run --name karmachain-node --rm --mount source=chain-data,target=/chain-data -p 30333:30333 -p 9944:9944 -p 9933:9933 teamkarmacoin/karmachain:tn2.1 --base-path /chain-data --chain chain-spec/chainSpecTN2.json --port 30333 --ws-port 9944 --unsafe-ws-external --rpc-port 9933 --rpc-cors all --rpc-methods Unsafe --validator --name [YOUR_NODE_NAME] --bootnodes /dns/testnet.karmaco.in/tcp/30333/p2p/12D3KooWSy23WueyJtRB7K7XU3ugKHD9y41qBY2Bz8gFURtR5vVH --telemetry-url "wss://telemetry.polkadot.io/submit/ 0"
 ```

-2. Modify the command to set your node's name as the value of the `--name` flag.
+3. Modify the command to set your node's name as the value of the `--name` flag.

-3. Run the modified command.
+4. Run the modified command.

 ### Create Accounts
 - To start validating, you need to create two accounts - a `Stash account` and a `Controller account`.